The DIY guide with screenshots of every step and written by a programmer for programmers to help start a programming blog in under an hour

 But before we get into the details of starting a blog, I am sure you will have a question in the back of your mind which is:

-Is Starting a Programming Blog in 2021 The Right Decision?
+Is Starting a Programming Blog The Right Decision?

 As a programmer, if you are stuck, Google it and often we end up with a solution from StackOverflow.
 So when everything is already on StackOverflow why should one start a programming blog?
 As a programmer, you may have the doubt can you add anything more than what is already on StackOverflow?